AmyNguyen406/ArrayChallenge1/README.md

 // Set up the program so that the numbers to sort are read in from the keyboard.

-// Implement the following methods - getIntegers, printArray, and sortIntegers
+// Implement the following methods - getIntegers, printArray.

 // getIntegers returns an array of entered integers from keyboard

 // printArray prints out the contents of the array

-// sortIntegers should sort the array and return a new array containing the sorted numbers